nirbhay36/Ineuron-Assignments/README.md

 # Ineuron-Assignments
-This repository contains my solved assignments from Ineuron FSDS course.
+This repository contains my solved assignments of python from Ineuron FSDS course.